jeffgore00/jg_ts_react_node_project_skeleton/README.md

 You can see this in practice at https://ts-react-node-project-skeleton.herokuapp.com.

-## Under the hood
+## Non-user-facing functionality

 Despite the limited functionality from a user's perspective, there's a lot from the developer's perspective.
+This is a heavy boilerplate, aiming at quality, reliability, and the developer experience.

+Here is some marketing for what this project skeleton provides:

-### Development experience / quality
+### Development experience / QA

 - Pre-commit hooks implemented with Husky to encourage committing clean code:
   - eslint with Airbnb configuration running with a `--fix` flag
   - prettier both running with a `--fix` flag
   - commitlint running to ensure standards
 - Auto-reloading with webpack dev server and nodemon to ensure you won't have to manually rebuild or restart anything in development.
-- A development logger with color coded log levels (picture)
+- A development logger with color coded log levels (see logging)
+- Use of `styled-components` in conjunction with `` to see styled component names when looking at components with React Dev Tools

 ### Testing

 - Unit testing with Jest, utilizing its code coverage reporter
-  - in conjunction with react-testing-library for the frontend
+  - ...in conjunction with react-testing-library for the frontend...
-  - and supertest for API tests on the backend
+  - ...and supertest for API tests on the backend.
 - Automation with WebdriverIO/Jasmine with one passing test out of the box
   - Custom CLI flags built in to facilitate ease of use
   - locally with Chromedriver, headless with Selenium Docker